-As part of our Railway Upgrade Plan, we’re delivering £170m of improvements across the Upper Lee Valley area from 2017 to 2019
+As part of our Railway Upgrade Plan, we’re delivering £170m of improvements across the Upper Lee Valley from 2017 to 2019

 We are delivering the programme on behalf of our funding partners: the UK Government, the London Local Enterprise Partnership (known as “LEAP) and the Mayor of London, Transport for London and local authorities.

-We’re building an additional track between Stratford and Angel Road stations which will reduce congestion for passengers, increase the number of trains per hour and support regeneration across the Upper Lee Valley area.
+We’re building 5.5km of new track which will allow an extra two trains per hour (peak) to run between Stratford and the new Meridian Water station, reduce congestion for passengers and support regeneration across the Upper Lee Valley area.

-- Building a third track between Stratford and Angel Road to enable two more trains per hour to run.
+- Building 5.5km of new track to enable two more trains per hour to run between Stratford and the new Meridian Water station.

 - Building a new station south of the existing Angel Road station to serve the new Meridian Water development.

 - Making improvements at Tottenham Hale station including new platforms, lifts and a new accessible footbridge.

 - Upgrading Northumberland Park station, including building an additional platform and new step-free footbridge.

 - Refurbishing or replacing several bridges, upgrading signals, installing power cables and additional overhead power lines from Stratford to Angel Road stations.